rrajmanna/pulse-sort/README.md

 ### Iterative refinement (`src/refine.py`)
 - `iterative_refine`: iteratively rebuilds the template from its own best matches

-Several refinement methods were tested (naive rebuild, top-K selection, fixed candidate pool, and the final anchored approach kept in the codebase), all of them converged, but none improves on single-pass template matching for this dataset (limitation).
+I tested many  refinement methods like naive rebuild, top-K selection, fixed candidate pool, and the final anchored approach which I kept in the code.
+All of them converged, but none of them improved on single-pass template matching for this dataset (limitation).

 ## Results

-Autoencoder features outperforms PCA at the same dimensionality:
+Autoencoder features outperformed PCA at the same dimensions:

 | Method | Best cluster purity |
 |---|---|